spdx/spdx-online-tools/README.md

 Windows users need a Python installation and C++ compiler:

-* Install Python 2.7 version, e.g., [Anaconda](https://www.anaconda.com/distribution/) is a good choice for users not yet familiar with the language
+* Install Python 3.7 version, e.g., [Anaconda](https://www.anaconda.com/distribution/) is a good choice for users not yet familiar with the language
 * Install a [Windows C++ Compiler](https://visualstudio.microsoft.com/visual-cpp-build-tools/)

 ## Installation

 1. Clone or download the repository.
 2. Create a new virtual environment for the project.
-To download virtual environment run `pip install virtualenv`
     ```bash
-    virtualenv venv
+    python3 -m venv ./venv
     source venv/bin/activate
     ```
 3. Install the required python libraries given in the requirements.txt file.